Solyanka Soup

 I went to a Russian restaurant with some friends and tried this soup.
 I fell in love with the soups taste.
 After going back two more times to get more i decided to look up how to make it myself.
 I used this recipe and made a large pot of soup.
 The soup turned out fantastic!
 I then brought my friends some of it so I could get different opinions, they also thought it was very close to the restaurant and tasted great.
 I didn’t leave a review the first time but here i am making it again and wanted to say thank you!
 The recipe was very easy to follow and the soup came out great.

-This looks good but much healthier to use plant-based meats!
-Carcinogens in cured meats among other bad stuff 🙁
+This looks good but much better to use plant-based meats!
+Bad things in cured meats. 🙁

 If you prefer plant-based meats then by all means go for it.
 You do you!